Breeze/breeze.github.io/doc-net/persistencemanager-core.md

 You do not have to subclass a `PersistenceManager` to provide *before-* and *after-save*  logic.

-You can attach handlers to the corresponding  delegate properties of a `ContextProvider` instance: `BeforeSaveEntityDelegate`, `BeforeSaveEntitiesDelegate` and `AfterSaveEntitiesDelegate`.
+You can attach handlers to the corresponding  delegate properties of a `PersistenceManager` instance: `BeforeSaveEntityDelegate`, `BeforeSaveEntitiesDelegate` and `AfterSaveEntitiesDelegate`.
 There is no difference in functionality.
 Choose the approach that suits your architectural style.

 Each of these methods receives entity change information in the form of an `EntityInfo`.